CoMo: Controllable Motion Generation through Language Guided Pose Code Editing: Evaluation

-\medbreak \textbf{CoMo achieves competitive results on text-driven motion generation.} Table \ref{tab:humanml results} and Table \ref{tab:kit results} present the results of text-driven motion generation on the HumanML3D and KIT-ML datasets, respectively.
+\textbf{CoMo achieves competitive results on text-driven motion generation.} Table \ref{tab:humanml results} and Table \ref{tab:kit results} present the results of text-driven motion generation on the HumanML3D and KIT-ML datasets, respectively.
+As shown in the first two rows of both tables, motion reconstruction with discrete pose codes achieves high fidelity and closely matches ground-truth text-motion consistency, providing a strong foundation for motion generation.
 CoMo attains either the best or the second-best performance on HumanML3D across five metrics and ranks within the top three in six metrics on KIT.
 Compared to existing state-of-the-art methods, CoMo not only achieves competitive motion fidelity (FID) but also enhances motion diversity and consistency between generated motion and text descriptions (R-Precision, MM-DIST, Diversity).
 MModality measures the diversity of motions generated from the same text description.
-Due to the use of semantically meaningful pose codes, CoMo builds a stronger binding between the text description and the corresponding generated motion sequence, which potentially causes a slightly lower MModality score compared to prior methods as a trade-off for consistency.
-More importantly, our approach provides an intuitive interface for LLM-based zero-shot motion editing, which will be evaluated in Section \ref{sec: human evaluation} through a user study.
+Due to the use of semantically meaningful pose codes, CoMo builds a stronger binding between text and the generated motion sequence, which potentially causes a slightly lower MModality score compared to prior methods as a trade-off for consistency.
+More importantly, our approach provides an intuitive interface for LLM-based zero-shot motion editing, which will be evaluated in Section \ref{sec: human evaluation} via a user study.